5 REASONS TO WORK WITH CORNERSTONE

 When you turn 65 or otherwise become eligible for Medicare, you’ll have your Initial Enrollment Period.
 This begins three months before and ends three months after the month of your 65th birthday (a seven-month window).
 If you have employer or plan-sponsored coverage when you first become eligible, you won’t need to enroll until you retire or otherwise lose that coverage.
 Prescription drugs (Part D) coverage must be creditable or you may be subject to a late-enrollment penalty when you enroll in a plan with Part D benefits.

-Open Enrollment, October 15 – December 7
+Annual Enrollment, October 15 – December 7

 During this period you can add, drop or switch your Medicare plan coverage.
-You might also see this called the Annual Enrollment Period.

 Special Election Period